Cross-Dataset Linkage of Brain MRI using Image Similarity Measures: Results

 \subsection{\textnormal{\textbf{Pre-Evaluation Phase: Demonstrating Feasibility of Accurate MRI matching on Simulated MRI Datasets}}}

-The pre-evaluation phase used two simulated datasets.
-The first, SLDM, was based on the LDM 100K dataset~\cite{pinaya2022brain} containing synthetic MR images.
-The second, SHCP, was based on the HCP Young Adult dataset~\cite{van2013wu}, comprising T1-weighted MRIs from healthy individuals.
-From each dataset, 100 images were randomly selected and transformed to mimic real-world variability and simple perturbations, resulting in 500 images per dataset: 100 original and 400 transformed.

-Each simulated image underwent standard processing through a simple harmonization pipeline that included affine registration to a stereotactic template for anatomical alignment and bias-field correction with histogram matching for intensity alignment.
-This process standardized the images for voxel-wise comparability, see Figure~\ref{fig:combinedPipeline_and_harmonization}.
-We formed all possible unique image pairs $(X,Y)$, excluding self-pairings, and computed the similarity $S(X,Y)$ of images $X$ and $Y$, using 11 different similarity measures (see Table~\ref{tab:similarity_metrics}).
+The pre-evaluation phase used two simulated datasets, SHCP and SLDM, each having 500 images: 100 original and 400 perturbed.
+Images were first harmonized (see Figure~\ref{fig:combinedPipeline_and_harmonization}) and then paired for voxel-wise similarity comparison.
 If the similarity $S(X,Y)$ was larger than a threshold $\tau$ then we predicted that images $X$ and $Y$ were from the same participant (intra-participant), and if $S(X,Y)$ was smaller than $ \tau$, then we predicted that the images were from different participants (inter-participant).
-We computed the threshold $\tau$ using unsupervised Kernel Density Estimation (KDE) clustering.
 The ground-truth, i.e., the knowledge of whether the two images truly were from the same participant, was only used for evaluation.

 Figure~\ref{fig:fig_hcp_metrics} illustrates the distributions of four similarity measures in the SHCP dataset across three harmonization stages—no harmonization, affine registration (anatomical alignment), and full harmonization incorporating both anatomical and intensity alignment.
 As expected, reliable MRI matching based on similarity scores required both anatomical and intensity harmonization.